 Pink Sands Beach on Harbour Island is certainly a not-to-be-missed spot when vacationing in the Bahamas!
 Though getting there takes two hours on the ferry departing Nassau, many visitors report that it’s worth it.
 The beach is the most distinct in the Bahamas, due to its powdery soft sand, which stretches for five miles.
 The pink sand is a result of the presence of pieces of coral as well as shells that cover three of the beach’s five miles of space.

 Looking for the best islands in the Bahamas?

 Beach activities in the Bahamas

 A Bahamas beach vacation isn’t just about lounging in the sun.
 There are plenty of activities you can participate in, here are the five best ones that you will find offered:

-Kayaking: it is a great way of spending your vacation actively while exploring your destination.
-Although almost all islands are excellent for such trips, but probably the most mesmerizing spot for kayaking is The Exuma Cays.
+It is a great way of spending your vacation actively while exploring your destination.
+Although almost all islands are excellent for such trips, probably the most mesmerizing spot for kayaking is The Exuma Cays.
 This marine conservation park consists of over 365 islands offering endless opportunities to discover The Bahamas natural attractions.

 Best time for a Bahamas beach vacation

 The Bahamas enjoys a temperate tropical climate with warm winters thanks to the Gulf Stream and pleasant summers due to the trade winds.
 However, it is a year-round destination, there are a lot of things to keep in mind when deciding when is the best time to visit The Bahamas.